Juan Fernando Cobo

-Juan Fernando Cobo Agudelo (born August 27, 1959, in Cali, Colombia) is a Colombian painter, illustrator, sculptor and cultural promoter, one of the most notable artists of his native region, Valle del Cauca.
+Juan Fernando Cobo Agudelo (27 August 1959 – 15 July 2024) was a Colombian painter, illustrator, sculptor and cultural promoter, one of the most notable artists of his native region, Valle del Cauca.

 Artistic career

-Cobo has lived and worked in places ranging from his native Cali and nearby Bogotá to Quito, Chicago, New York, Tucson and Madrid, something which has given him a broad vision of art.
-His work has been featured in both group and individual exhibitions since 1977, in Colombia and around the world.
+Cobo lived and worked in places ranging from his native Cali and nearby Bogotá to Quito, Chicago, New York City, Tucson and Madrid, which gave him a broad vision of art.
+His work was featured in group and individual exhibitions since 1977, in Colombia and around the world.

-In recent years, he has also edited and directed the online Latin American cultural magazine, Primera Plana - www.primeraplana.co.
+In his final years, he edited and directed an online Latin American cultural magazine, Primera Plana.

 In 2005, he called upon a number of writers and poets from Latin America and Spain to produce a literary anthology about the topic of violence and how it affects women, a particularly significant issue in recent Latin American history.
-The result was a book titled MUJER, Soledad y Violencia (Literally "Woman, Solitude and Violence"), which he subsequently illustrated.
+The result was a book entitled MUJER, Soledad y Violencia ("Woman, Solitude, and Violence"), which he subsequently illustrated.

-Current activities

-The artist currently lives and works in the outskirts of Cali, where he devotes his time both to the exploration of painting and artistic materials and techniques.
-The artist's online magazine has been discontinued as of 2007.